 An important amendment to the application was the addition of LADWP as a joint applicant to the West Branch on July 10, 1967.

 Original License: FERC issued an order on January 14, 1972 granting issuance of a 50-year license with conditions to DWR and LADWP to the extent of its interest in the Castaic Powerplant pump storage operation.
 The Final Environmental Impact Statement was then issued in June 1976 to comply with the National Environmental Policy Act.

 The original license included 28 standard articles (Form L) and 27 other articles specific to the P-2426 license.
 In addition to these license articles, the original P-2426 license included 58 separate submissions called exhibits.
 Exhibits include maps, engineering drawings, environmental mitigation plan, recreational plan, and cultural resources management plan.

-Warne Powerplant, located on the Gorman Creek arm of Pyramid Lake, generates power by taking advantage of the 725-foot drop through the Peace Valley Pipeline to Pyramid Lake.
-This plant, with a maximum rated capacity of 78 megawatts and 2 generators, can generate up to 358 million kilowatt-hours a year.
+Warne Powerplant generates power by taking advantage of the 725-foot drop through the Peace Valley Pipeline to Pyramid Lake.
+This plant has 2 generating units with a maximum rated capacity of 75 megawatts.

 Pyramid Lake has a maximum capacity of 171,200 acre-feet and serves as an afterbay for Warne Powerplant and forebay for Castaic Powerplant.

 Angeles Tunnel Water from Pyramid Lake flows through the 30-foot diameter and 7.2 mile long Angeles Tunnel and generates power at Castaic Powerplant.

 Water from Pyramid Lake flows through Castaic Powerplant into Elderberry Forebay, also operated by LADWP, and it can be pumped back through the plant into Pyramid Lake.
 This type of operation is called pumped storage.
 Elderberry Forebay has a maximum storage capacity of 32,480 acre-feet and also provides submergence of the pump-generator units when the lake is at its lowest operating levels.
-Water from Elderberry Forebay is ultimately delivered to Castaic Lake.
-Castaic Dam and Lake, the terminal reservoir on the West Branch of the SWP, is located downstream of Elderberry Forebay and is therefore not part of the P-2426 FERC license.
-The lake has a storage capacity of 323,700 acre-feet and is located about 45 miles northwest of Los Angeles.
+Elderberry Forebay is at the southernmost end of the West Branch FERC license boundary.